-- Functional cookies: These cookies allow you to browse our Site or benefit from some of its features, such as memorizing language preferences, placing orders online or using instant messaging support.
-Similar to essential cookies, if these cookies are disabled, it could impact your experience to use some site functionality, such as your set preferences
+- Functional cookies: These cookies allow you to browse our Site or benefit from some of its enhanced features, such as memorizing language preferences or using instant messaging support.
+Similar to strictly necessary cookies, if these cookies are disabled, it could impact your experience to use some Site functionality, such as your set preferences.

-- Online behavioral advertising cookies: These cookies, provided by our third-party advertising partners, collect several types of data about your browsing habits, as well as your preferences for products and services.
-This information allows Bose and our third-party advertising providers to display relevant advertisements on the Site and other sites you visit
+- Targeting cookies: These cookies, provided by our third-party advertising partners, collect information about your browsing habits, as well as your preferences for products and services.
+This information allows Bose and our third-party advertising providers to display relevant content and advertisements on our Site and other sites you visit.

 To refuse these various types of cookies, please follow the instructions below under the section “Cookie management."

 The duration of storage of cookies on your device may vary, depending on the category to which they belong: temporary or permanent.

 We use temporary cookies on all our secure pages to assign and register a session ID.
 You can browse our entire Site without interruption.
 This identifier is also used for internal reporting purposes.
 It does not allow us to identify you by name and this type of cookie does not leave any information recoverable on your hard drive.
 Most of our proprietary cookies fall into this category and expire when you close your Internet browser.

 Our proprietary analysis cookies and third-party cookies are permanent cookies.
 They allow us to understand visitors’ browsing behavior over a longer period of time or to provide you with additional features related to your Site customization requests and the content that you have saved or stored.
 They can stay on your computer for 24 hours, a week or several years, depending on their function.
 This means that these cookies survive after your browser is closed and can be used by our Site to recognize your computer when you reopen your browser later.